 Clear skin is something that everyone wants, and if you’re suffering from acne, blemishes, or even just dry skin, it can affect not only your appearance but your confidence as well.
-Although there’s no reliable fixed cure for bad skin, the right treatments, care and even lifestyle choices can make a vast improvement and help you on your way to clearer, blemish-free skin.
+Although there’s no reliable fixed cure for bad skin, the right treatments, care and even lifestyle choices can make a vast improvement and help you on your way to clearer, blemish-free complexion.

 Men’s Skin Care Routine

 The first thing that can help improve your skin is an obvious one – a good skin care routine.
 When it comes to face care for men, soap and water just won’t cut it.
 You need to invest in products that are going to really help treat skin problems.
 When buying these products try not to be put off by the price.
 Often, you’ll find that cheaper products contain ingredients that could be harmful to the skin, making your problems worse.

 - Soak a flannel in warm water and press it to your face.
 This will help to open up your pores, ready for cleansing.
 If you’re in a rush, even splashing your face with warm water can help.

 - Start with a mild cleanser that works with your face type.
 Rinse off with lukewarm water.

 - Once a week use a gentle exfoliator and, again, rinse off with lukewarm water.
 This will get rid of dead cells, leaving your face feeling as smooth as can be.

 - Pat your face dry with a clean towel (try refreshing your face towels every couple of days).

 - Finish off with a serum and moisturiser.
 If you’re using both, allow the serum to dry fully before you apply the moisturiser.

 - Drink more water: While it’s not filled with skin altering properties, dehydration can cause your skin to overproduce oil to compensate for a lack of moisture, so water is necessary to keep a healthy balance.